JetBrains/amper/docs/GradleMigration.md

-This tutorial demonstrates how to add Amper Module files to existing Gradle JVM and Kotlin Multiplatform projects.
+This tutorial demonstrates how to add Amper module files to existing Gradle JVM and Kotlin Multiplatform projects.

 See also project examples:
 * [gradle-interop](../examples/gradle-interop) shows how to use Gradle with an exising module.yaml.
-* [gradle-migration-jvm](../examples/gradle-migration-jvm) demonstrates a JVM Gradle project with an Amper Module.
+* [gradle-migration-jvm](../examples/gradle-migration-jvm) demonstrates a JVM Gradle project with an Amper module.
-* [gradle-migration-kmp](../examples/gradle-migration-kmp) demonstrates a Kotlin Multiplatform Gradle project with an Amper Module.
+* [gradle-migration-kmp](../examples/gradle-migration-kmp) demonstrates a Kotlin Multiplatform Gradle project with an Amper module.

 If you are looking to more detailed info on Gradle interop, check [the documentation](Documentation.md#gradle-interop).